Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

 from typing import Protocol

 class Frame(Protocol):
-    frame_type: str  # e.g. "bio", "event", "rel_membership", "timeline"
+    frame_type: str  # see docs/FRAMES_*.md for canonical values, e.g. "bio", "entity.organization", "event", "rel.membership", "narr.timeline"
 ```

 The `frame_type` string identifies the family and subtype.
 Engines and routers use this to choose the right family engine and constructions.

-Concrete frames are small dataclasses (or equivalent) defined in `semantics.types` (and typically re-exported from `nlg.semantics`).
+Concrete frames are small dataclasses (or equivalent) defined in `semantics.types` and the family modules under `semantics.*`.
 They are grouped into a finite inventory of frame families.

 #### 4.1.1 Frame families (inventory overview)